rafcamlet/nvim-luapad/README.md

 require('luapad').init() -- same as Luapad command

 -- Creates a new luapad instance and attaches it to the current buffer.
--- Optionally, you can pass to it a context table, the elements of which will be -- available during the evaluation as "global" variables. require('luapad').attach({
+-- Optionally, you can pass a context table to it, the elements of which will be -- available during the evaluation as "global" variables. require('luapad').attach({
   context = { return_4 =  function() return 4 end }
 })

--- Detach current luapad instance from buffer.
-Put simply, it just turns it off. :) require('luapad').detach()
+-- Detaches current luapad instance from buffer, which just means turning it off. :) require('luapad').detach()

--- Toggle luapad in current buffer. require('luapad').toggle({
+-- Toggles luapad in current buffer. require('luapad').toggle({
   context = { return_4 =  function() return 4 end }
 })